An Investment Model with Switching Costs and the Option to Abandon: Introduction

 In this paper, we derive the complete solution to a problem of optimal sequential switching that incorporates an additional permanent abandonment option.
+The model that we study goes back to Brennan and Schwartz~\cite{BrS85} who considered a firm's decisions to operate, mothball or abandon a mine producing a natural resource.
+A special case of the model is extensively analysed in Dixit and Pindyck~\cite[Section 7.2]{DP94} using heuristic arguments and numerical examples in the context of several real options applications.

 To fix ideas, we consider an investment project that operates within a random environment and yields a payoff rate that is a function of a stochastic economic indicator such as the price of or the demand for the project's output commodity.
 We model this economic indicator by the geometric Brownian motion given by \ben dX_t = bX_t \, dt + \sqrt{2} \sigma X_t \, dW_t , \quad X_0 = x > 0 , \een where $b$ and $\sigma \neq 0$ are given constants and $W$ is a standard Brownian motion.
 We assume that the investment project can operate in two modes, an ``open'' one and a ``closed'' one.
 The transitions from one operating mode to the other one are immediate and form a sequence of decisions made by the project's management.
 We use a process $Z$ with values in $\{ 0, 1 \}$ to model such a sequence of decisions.
 In particular, we assume that $Z_t = 1$ (resp., $Z_t = 0$) if the project is ``open'' (resp., ``closed'') at time $t$.
 We also denote by $z \in \{0, 1 \}$ the project's mode at time $0$, so that $Z_0 = z$.
 The stopping times at which the jumps of $Z$ occur are the intervention times at which the project's operating mode is changed.
 We assume that the project can be permanently abandoned at a stopping time $\tau$, which is an additional decision variable.
 With each admissible strategy $(Z,\tau)$, we associate the performance criterion